 Please note that any donated equipment must fit the following criteria: i3/i5/i7 processor, 250GB hard drive, 4GB RAM, no more than 7 years old, in working condition.

-To find out more about how you can become a charitable partner of Computer Aid International, visit our website or reach out directly to us today.
+To find out more about how you can become a charitable partner of Computer Aid International, reach out directly to us today.